9623Y/9623Y-Spin-Up-Notebook/README.md

 ## **9/13/2022 - _Intake Prototyping Day 13_**

-Today we are hoping to finish the bottom row on the intake and then if we have time begin working on the ramp and the tensioner for the bottom row of the intake's chain, we would also like to finish the team bios and game explanation if possible today
+Today we are hoping to finish the bottom row on the intake and, if time permits, begin working on the ramp and tensioner for the bottom row of the intake's chain.
+We would also like to finish the team bios and game explanation if possible.

 ### **Attendance**